Advertisement

 Afternoon Tea in Buxton & The Peak District

 The English tradition of afternoon tea is something many of us love, so here’s our pick of the best places for Afternoon Tea in Buxton and the Peak District – updated with some new additions!
-Updated for 2025, we help you pick out thee best scones, cakes and perfectly cut sandwiches – some traditional, some with a modern twist.
+Updated for 2026, we help you pick out the best scones, cakes and perfectly cut sandwiches – some traditional, some with a modern twist!

 Afternoon Tea in Buxton